 Materials housed in the Archives and Special Collections are unique, out-of-print, rare, one-of-a-kind, or exist in a specialized format.
-Formats are varied, and may include photographs, audio, video, and artifacts, as well as paper based material, personal or organizational records such as correspondence, memoranda, diaries, minutes of committee and board meetings, reports, speech and lecture notes, financial records, maps, blueprints, scrapbooks, and newspaper clippings.
+Formats are varied, and may include photographs, audio, video, and artifacts, as well as paper based material, personal or organizational records such as correspondence, memoranda, diaries, minutes of committees, reports, speech and lecture notes, maps, blueprints, scrapbooks, and newspaper clippings.

 Materials are collected in the following subject areas and disciplines: